ray-project/ray/doc/source/rllib/rllib-checkpoints-and-exports.rst

 What's a checkpoint?
 ====================

+You can use :py:class:`~ray.air.checkpoint.Checkpoint` objects to store and load the current state of your :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` and the neural networks (weights) within.

 A checkpoint is a set of information, located inside a directory (which may contain further subdirectories) and used to restore either an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm`